 Credit risk arises from the possibility that counter party may not be able to settle their obligations as agreed.
 The Company is exposed to credit risk from deposits with banks and other parties, trade receivables, inter-corporate deposits, loans and advances to staff and derivative contracts.
 The Company periodically assesses the financial reliability of the counter party, taking into account the financial condition, current economic trends, and analysis of historical bad debts and ageing of accounts receivable.
 Individual limits are set accordingly.
 Bank deposits are placed as collateral / margin money to avail fund & non-fund based facilities from Banks / Financial Institutions.
 Hence, there is no significant credit risk on such Deposits except the Group is exposed to credit risk in relation to financial amount receivables that are measured at fair value through profit & loss account.
-The maximum exposure at the end of the reporting period is the carrying amount of these financial amount receivables INR 58,102.71 million (31 March 2019; ₹ 58,351.57 million)
+The maximum exposure at the end of the reporting period is the carrying amount of these financial amount receivables INR 58,102,71 million (31 March 2019; ₹ 58,351.57 million)

 Trade Receivable: The Company trades with recognized and creditworthy third parties.
 However, the Company is exposed to credit risk in event of non-payment by customers.
 It is the Company's policy that all customers who wish to trade on credit terms are subject to credit venfication procedures.
 In addition, receivable balances are monitored on an ongoing basis to identify any significant decline in credit worthiness of the customers.
-Generally, the Company does not enter in to sales transaction with customers having credit loss history.
+Generally, the Company's not enter in to sales transaction with customers having credit loss history.
 Credit risk concentration with respect to trade receivables is mitigated by the Company's large customer base.
 Credit risk in majority of cases are mitigated by Letter of Credit / advances from the customer.
 In determining allowance for credit losses of trade receivables, the Company uses practical expedient by assessing credit risk which takes into account historical credit loss experience and is adjusted for forward looking information.
-Expected Credit Loss for 100% of the receivables are recognized if the receivable remains past due for more than 180 days from the due date or earlier if the credit risk for the specific receivable has changed.
+Expected Credit Loss for 100% of the receivables are receivables are receivable are precipied of the receivable are than 180 days from the due date or earlier if the credit risk for the specific receivable has changed.
 The Company based on past experiences does not expect any material loss on its receivables over due for less than 180 days and hence no provision is deemed necessary on account of expected credit loss (ECL).
-The ageing of trade receivables that are past due is given below:
+The ageing of trade receivables over due for less than 180 days and hence no provision is deemed necessary on account of expected credit loss (ECL).
+The ageing of trade receivables mitigated below: